Tests for quantum contextuality in terms of $q$-entropies: Marginal scenarios and Bell inequalities

 Within an intuitive approach, we assign some hidden variable $\lambda$ to any physical model.
-It is assumed that the $\lambda$ completely predetermines the future behavior.
+It is assumed that this variable completely predetermines the future behavior.
 If the actual value of $\lambda$ was known, the probabilities $p_{X}(x|\lambda)$ of each observable $X$ are assumed to be independent of measurement statistics of all other observables \cite{rchtf12}.
 Hence, for mutually compatible $X$ and $Y$ we can write

-Of course, unknown quantities $\varrho(\lambda)$ should obey $\varrho(\lambda)\geq0$ and $\sum_{\lambda}\varrho(\lambda)=1$.
-Similarly to Eq. (\ref{xylm}), we treat cases with more than two compatible observables.
-The noncontextuality of a given model in marginal scenario $\mc$ is equivalent to the existence of a joint probability distribution
+Here, unknown quantities $\varrho(\lambda)$ must obey $\varrho(\lambda)\geq0$ and $\sum_{\lambda}\varrho(\lambda)=1$.
+Similarly to Eq. (\ref{xylm}), we can deal with more than two compatible observables.
+The noncontextuality of a given model in marginal scenario $\mc$ implies the existence of a joint probability distribution

-which marginalizes to the model distributions for all $S\in\mc$ \cite{abrams11,chfr13}.
+which marginalizes to the model distributions for all $S\in\mc$ \cite{chfr13,abrams11}.
 We then aim to decide, whether the considered probabilistic model obeys this criterion.
 It can be rewritten in terms of mean values or entropic functions.

-Original Bell inequalities \cite{bell64} were expressed in terms of mean values.
-In their motivation, these results pertain to experiments, which probe entanglement between spacelike separated subsystems.
-The CHSH scenario is probably the most known setup of such a kind.
-Let observables $A$ and $A^{\prime}$ be taken for one subsystem, and let observables $B$ and $B^{\prime}$ be taken for another subsystem.
+Original Bell inequalities \cite{bell64} were written in terms of mean values.
+Results of such a kind usually pertain to experiments, which probe entanglement between spacelike separated subsystems.
+The CHSH scenario is probably the most known setup.
+Let observables $A$ and $A^{\prime}$ be used for one subsystem, and let observables $B$ and $B^{\prime}$ be used for other.
 Both the pairs $\{A,A^{\prime}\}$ and $\{B,B^{\prime}\}$ are not jointly measurable.
 On the other hand, each element of $\{A,A^{\prime}\}$ is compatible with each element of $\{B,B^{\prime}\}$, since they are related to different subsystems.
-So, the marginal scenario includes the empty set $\emptyset$, the four singletons $\{A\}$, $\{A^{\prime}\}$, $\{B\}$, $\{B^{\prime}\}$, and the four pairs $\{A,B\}$, $\{A,B^{\prime}\}$, $\{A^{\prime},B\}$, $\{A^{\prime},B^{\prime}\}$.
-Hence, the CHSH scenario contains nine jointly measurable sets of observables.
-In the usual CHSH scenario, each of these observables has two possible outcomes.
+So, the marginal scenario includes the four singletons $\{A\}$, $\{A^{\prime}\}$, $\{B\}$, $\{B^{\prime}\}$, and the four pairs $\{A,B\}$, $\{A,B^{\prime}\}$, $\{A^{\prime},B\}$, $\{A^{\prime},B^{\prime}\}$.
+In the usual CHSH scenario, each of the observables has two possible outcomes.
 Let outcomes be rescaled to $\pm1$.
 The existence of a joint probability distribution for this scenario then leads to the CHSH inequality \cite{chsh69}